 Modern manufacturers are constantly searching for ways to promote organizational growth, increase productivity, and bolster their bottom lines.
 To some, that may mean purchasing new machines, hiring more workers, or maybe even acquiring similar businesses.
-However, with the advances in new technology, many manufacturers are turning to Microsoft Dynamics 365 to gain a competitive edge.
+However, with the advances in new technology, many organizations are turning to Microsoft Dynamics 365 for Manufacturing to gain a competitive edge.

 Dynamics 365 was originally built to support the needs of manufacturing.
 It handles multiple business models and provides real-time visibility for plant operations, allowing organizations to stay connected and informed from the shop floor to the top floor.
 Employees are equipped with business intelligence and analytics tools that enable them to make decisions quickly and more accurately than ever before.